mightymos/RF-Bridge-OB38S003/README.md

 # Flashing
 Reprogamming requires erasing the radio chip (e.g. OB38S003 microcontroller) because the stock firmware is protected.
-The stock firmware cannot be recovered because it has not been read out.
+The stock firmware cannot be recovered because it has not been dumped.

 Steps overview:
 1. Have an **external flasher board** prepared (see below).